 International Update Your Bio Day is August 10th

-This August 10th, 2023 will mark the third International Update Your Bio Day - a new, fun, made-up virtual holiday celebrating introspection and self-presentation.
+This August 10th, 2024 will mark the fourth International Update Your Bio Day - a new, fun, made-up virtual holiday celebrating introspection and self-presentation.
 Billions of people around the world describe themselves in pieces of short text within social media profiles (bios), and International Update Your Bio Day is a day for individuals to reflect on the words they choose to represent their online selves.
 The idea was conceived by Dr. Jason J. Jones, a computational social scientist who studies temporal trends in the language of personally expressed identity.

 On August 10th, check in on your online profiles and re-evaluate how you describe yourself.
 Your bio - that short bit of text - will be many people's first impression of you.
 Does it say everything you would like?
 Is anything out of date?
 Use a few minutes today to update your bio.
 Celebrate your accomplishments and present an updated self.
 Use the hashtags #BioUpdate and #BioUpdateDay2023 to announce your new bio and see others'.

 Why August 10th?
 It looks about right: 8/10...810...BIO.
 Get it?

 Dr. Jones and his research group use computational methods to study personally expressed identity and how it changes over time.
 Specifically, they have parsed Twitter account biographies from 2015 to the present to observe:

 - Americans are adding political words (e.g. conservative, liberal) to their biographies much faster than they are removing them.
 As a result, political keywords within self-descriptions are increasing in prevalence and in late 2017 surpassed religious keywords (e.g. christian, Catholic).